ArchanaKhandelwal/ML_Project/README.md

 ## Files
 This repository contains the following files:

+### Resources and requirements:
   - Readme.md: Readme
   - requirements.txt: conda environment packages list used for the project.
   - Project_Description_ML_Sleep_2023.pdf: instructor's description of the project and what is expected from students.
+  - AllisonScience1976.pdf: additional resource
+  - savage-west-2007-a-quantitative-theoretical-framework-for-understanding-mammalian-sleep.pdf: additional resource
-  - sleep_merged.tsv: original dataset, containing 87 rows of mammals biological, ecological and sleeping attributes.
+  - sleep_merged.tsv: original dataset, built from above resources, containing 87 rows of mammals sleeping attributes.

+### Group submission:
   - sleep_mammals.ipynb: project submission as a Jupyter Notebook, containing data analysis and model training and evaluation.
+  - Project_Report_ML_Sleep_2024.pdf: Project report detailing analysis method and results interpretation.